Financial Considerations of Moving Abroad

-For longer-term expatriates, the IRS also offers the Foreign Earned Income Exclusion, which allows U.S. citizens who can demonstrate they were abroad for 330 days in a 12-month period to exclude up to $108,700 in foreign earnings from U.S. taxes for the 2022 tax year and up to $120,000 for 2023.
+For longer-term expatriates, the IRS also offers the Foreign Earned Income Exclusion, which allows U.S. citizens who can demonstrate they were abroad for 330 full days in a consecutive 12-month period to exclude up to $112,000 in foreign earnings from U.S. taxes for the 2022 tax year and up to $120,000 for 2023.

 Also check to see if your state requires you to file taxes.
 Some states can be aggressive in collecting tax revenues no matter how much of the year you spend away, so it may be worth establishing residence in one of the seven states that have no personal income tax—Alaska, Florida, Nevada, South Dakota, Texas, Washington, or Wyoming—prior to moving overseas.

-Given the potential pitfalls, it’s advisable to consult with a qualified tax expert.
-“Be sure to find a tax attorney who is versed in both domestic and international tax laws—and the potential conflicts between the two,” says Lisa Chen, a senior private client advisor with Schwab Private Client’s Global Advice Team in San Francisco.
+Given the potential pitfalls, it's advisable to consult with a qualified tax expert.
+"Be sure to find a tax attorney who is versed in both domestic and international tax laws—and the potential conflicts between the two," says Lisa Chen, a senior wealth advisor with Schwab Wealth Advisory, Inc.'s Global Advice Team in San Francisco.
 The U.S. distinguishes between filing as single versus married, for example, and between short- and long-term capital gains, whereas other countries may not honor these distinctions.
 Tax years, too, may not align, with some countries following the calendar year while others do not.